Generated at: 2026-05-16 10:36:15

 By registering information about customers who have purchased products into a CRM, you can track and analyze their purchase history and behavioral patterns, leading to more effective sales and marketing strategies.

-In addition to registering customer information (such as age, gender, and company name), CRM systems are equipped with features useful for analysis, such as segmenting data and displaying customers based on their last point of contact.
+CRM not only allows for the registration of customer information (such as age, gender, and company name) but is also equipped with features useful for analysis, such as segmenting data and displaying customers based on their last point of contact.

-Since CRM systems are equipped with features to enhance customer relationships, they are recommended for companies with customer success departments and B2C enterprises.
+Since CRM is equipped with features to enhance customer relationships, it is recommended for companies with customer success departments and B2C enterprises.

 Reference Article: What Is CRM?
 Benefits, Implementation Steps, and How to Choose a CRM Tool ▶